platformsh/platformsh-docs/docs/src/configuration/app/build.md

 What is "safe" to run in a `post_deploy` hook vs. in a `deploy` hook will vary by the application.
 Often times content imports, some types of cache warmups, and other such tasks are good candidates for a `post_deploy` hook.

 The `post_deploy` hook logs to its own file in addition to the activity log, `/var/log/post-deploy.log`.

+The `post_deploy` hook is the only hook provided that will run from the beginning during a redeploy.

 ## How do I compile Sass files as part of a build?